The Best Examples of Good Dialogue for Fiction Writers

 This line from Star Trek is an excellent example of how dialogue can evoke emotion and leave a lasting impact on the audience.
 Spock, while being characterized for a lack of emotions from half his heritage, shows how strong his relationship with Captain Kirk is.
 This single piece of dialogue shows the impact these characters have had on one another.

 “Who are you talking to right now?
 Who is it you think you see?
 Do you know how much I make a year?
 I mean, even if I told you, you wouldn't believe it.
 Do you know what would happen if I suddenly decided to stop going into work?
 A business big enough that it could be listed on the NASDAQ goes belly up.
 Disappears!
 It ceases to exist without me.
 No, you clearly don't know who you're talking to, so let me clue you in.
 I am not in danger, Skyler.
 I am the danger.
 A guy opens his door and gets shot, and you think that is me?
-No. I am the one who knocks! - Walter White, Breaking Bad
+No. I am the one who knocks!" - Walter White, Breaking Bad

 I still remember the first time I watched this scene in Breaking Bad.
-It was one of the most powerful moments on television and showed us just how much Walter had changed from meek chemistry teacher to a powerful drug kingpin.
-If that’s not character development revealed in dialogue, I don’t know what is.
+It was one of the most powerful moments on television and showed us just how much Walter had changed from a meek chemistry teacher to a powerful drug kingpin.
+If that's not character development revealed in dialogue, I don't know what is.

 Good Dialogue in Movies